kevinw26/jbig2-pdf-optimiser/README.md

 ## Install and execute

+You must have the JBIG2 encoder installed.
+See [OCRmypdf for instructions](https://ocrmypdf.readthedocs.io/en/latest/jbig2.html) as to its installation.

 Clone or download the repository.
 I use [`uv`](https://github.com/astral-sh/uv).
 It can then be run, if you do not already have a Python environment set up, with:

 ```